-&lt;sup>5 It is possible that a CISF may be constructed in the foreseeable long term future.
-If constructed, high level nuclear waste and used nuclear fuel from the KNPS may in future be stored at the CISF, and the TISF may potentially be made more redundant.
+5 It is possible that a CISF may be constructed in the foreseeable long term future.
+If constructed, high level nuclear waste and used nuclear fuel from the KNPS may in future be stored at the CISF.

 2.2 Planning Policy Framework